Samuel L. Jackson: Politics and activism

 Jackson campaigned during the 2008 Democratic Party presidential primaries for Barack Obama in Texarkana, Texas.
 He said, "Barack Obama represents everything I was told I could be growing up.
 I am a child of segregation.
 When I grew up and people told me I could be president, I knew it was a lie.
 But now we have a representative... the American Dream is a reality.
 Anyone can grow up to be a president."
 He also said, "I voted for Barack because he was black.
 That's why other folks vote for other peoplebecause they look like them."
 In December 2012, he compared his Django Unchained character, a villainous house slave who sides with his white oppressors, to black conservative Justice Clarence Thomas and said that the character had "the same moral compass as Clarence Thomas does".
 Following the Supreme Court's decision to overturn Roe v.
 Wade in June 2022, he again criticized Thomas, referring to him as "Uncle Clarence" and asking how Thomaswho is married to white attorney Ginni Thomasfeels about overturning Loving v.
 Virginia, a Supreme Court ruling that prohibited states from outlawing interracial marriages.

 In June 2013, Jackson launched a joint campaign with Prizeo in an effort to raise money to fight Alzheimer's disease.
 As part of the campaign, he recited various fan-written monologues and a popular scene from the AMC series Breaking Bad.
 In August 2013, he started following a vegan diet for health reasons, explaining that he is "just trying to live forever".
 He attributed his 40 lb weight loss to the diet.
 He had largely abandoned the diet by March 2017, but still praised and recommended it.
 He launched a campaign called "One for the Boys", which teaches men about testicular cancer and urges them to "get themselves checked out".

 In 2020, during the COVID-19 pandemic, Jackson encouraged people to wear face masks as part of California's "Your Actions Save Lives" campaign.
 Along with Dwayne Johnson, he also encouraged those who had recovered from COVID-19 to donate their blood to help others fighting the virus.
 He additionally appeared on Jimmy Kimmel Live! to read a satirical book, Stay the Fuck at Home, which spread awareness of social distancing.

 Jackson endorsed Kamala Harris in the 2024 United States presidential election and spoke at one of her campaign rallies on October 24, 2024.

+Ahead of the 2026 FIFA World Cup final, Jackson shared a post on his Instagram stories urging Black people to not support Argentina, claiming that "Argentina has historically been one of, if not the most racist countries in the world".
+The post featured a photoshopped image of his character Stephen from Django Unchained wearing a shirt from the Argentinian national football team.
+He faced criticism and backlash from Argentinian fans accusing him of ignorance and hypocrisy, arguing that the history of racism in Argentina is minimal in comparison of that in the U.S., particularly against African Americans.